KevLeng/EntityDetection-and-Naming-HandsOn/labs/lab3/README.md

 2. Create management Zones for Production and Staging

-Map your hosts into the correct zone using the Service tag created in lab 2.
+Map your hosts into the correct zone using the **Service Tag** created in lab 2.

 Apply to processes running on matching hosts.